victorzhou2018/quad-sdk-wiki/Home.md

 cd ~/catkin_ws/src/spirit-software
 catkin_create_pkg spirit_package_name roscpp std_msgs *other-rosdeps-here*
 ```
-After creating a package, open package.xml and modify the package owner and contact info to be yourself
+After creating a package, open package.xml and modify the package owner and contact info to be yourself.

+You can also copy and existing package and edit its contents, just be sure to update the contents fully (including the package.xml and CMake Lists.txt).

 ### Create documentation
 ```bash